shadoweavers/sdbx/README.md

 ## Configuration File

-First, run `comfyui --help` for all supported configuration and arguments.
+First, run `sdbxui --help` for all supported configuration and arguments.

 Args that start with `--` can also be set in a config file (`config.yaml` or `config.json` or specified via `-c`).
 Config file syntax allows: `key=value`, `flag=true`, `stuff=[a,b,c]` (for details, see syntax [here](https://goo.gl/R74nmi)).
 In general, command-line values override environment variables which override config file values which override defaults.